 The LBST 300 course, Forms of Interdisciplinary Inquiry, is a course that will introduce the student to interdisciplinary and multi-disciplinary forms of inquiry, with an emphasis on how these forms operate [or are pursued] in higher education.
 The course, which is required for Liberal Studies majors, is offered Thursday afternoon (4:00-6:45 p.m. during Fall term and 1:00-3:45 p.m. during Spring term).
 Additionally, this course is taught as a Learning Community class with the English 309-WR course, Inquiries in Writing.
 The Learning Community section of ENGL 309 accompanies the LBST 300 course and involves the same group of students and concurrent discussions and reading between the two courses.
-Corresponding with the LBST 300 schedule, the Liberal Studies Section of English 309 meets Tuesday afternoon (4:00-6:45 p.m. in the Fall and 1:00-3:45 p.m. in the Spring).
+Corresponding with the LBST 300 schedule, the Liberal Studies section of English 309 meets Tuesday afternoon (4:00-6:45 p.m. in the Fall and 1:00-3:45 p.m. in the Spring).

 Yes, but with this caution: it is a good idea to check with the program advisor first!
 We both want you to graduate on time so please confirm the suitability of substitutions WELL BEFORE the first day of classes.

 In most cases, yes -- the courses must be from an accredited school, be recognized by our transfer equivalency unit, and be applicable to the program you have designed.

 Yes, as long as coursework required for the second major is not used as a concentration within the Liberal Studies plan.
 Most students who choose to complete a double major choose a subject that complements their interdisciplinary plan and overall goal.

 Yes!
 Many of our majors participate in the Honors Program and graduate with honors.

 A student often specifies on a resume the focus of the Individualized Major.
 For example, a student might write "B.A.
 Individualized Major in Diversity Studies; course highlights include..." and then list coursework related to the self-designed major.